The Global Structure Network

 working conditions

-These stressors put people at risk for depression, and they may be correlated with increased parent-child conflict and parental withdrawal.
-People in highly stressful jobs may also exhibit unhealthy coping skills such as smoking or alcohol abuse:
+These stressors put people at risk for depression and may correlate with increased parent-child conflict and parental withdrawal.
+Individuals in highly stressful jobs, often influenced by employment disparities and working conditions, may also exhibit unhealthy coping skills such as smoking or alcohol abuse.
+Additionally, the lack of a strong education and skill set can contribute to underemployment, further exacerbating health disparities in their lives.

 Your Blog